 Arbitrators who are currently on the Arbitrator Registry can make changes to the information included in the registry by completing the Form 50-708, Information Change For Arbitrator Registry (PDF), and returning it to the Comptroller's office.
 Arbitrators are required to inform the Comptroller's office if any information previously submitted has changed.

 Below are links to some arbitration and alternative dispute resolution classes, seminars or training.
-These links are as is and are meant neither as an endorsement of the class or as automatic qualification for compliance with Tax Code Chapter 41A.
+These links are meant neither as an endorsement of the class or as automatic qualification for compliance with Tax Code Chapter 41A.
 Anyone signing up for any class, seminar or training should verify it meets the requirements under Tax Code Chapter 41A for all required training, both initial training and continuing education, outlined in that statute.
 There may be many more providers and this set of links should not be considered all inclusive.

 Associated with a university or college: